 bS21-2 may influence the stability of its own mRNA

 The amount of any given transcript in a cell depends on two factors: the amount of new transcript produced and the rate of its degradation.
 Since we determined that the rpsU2 5´ UTR is sufficient for bS21-2-mediated changes in abundance, we considered that stability, rather than production, may be a key factor in regulating rpsU2 transcript abundance.
 We used cells with and without bS21-2 and used a transcription inhibition assay to determine the stability of the rpsU2 operon transcript.
-Specifically, we grew cells to mid-log, added the RNA polymerase inhibitor rifampicin to halt transcription initiation, and isolated RNA at several subsequent timepoints.
+Specifically, we grew cells to mid-log phase, added the RNA polymerase inhibitor rifampicin to halt transcription initiation, and isolated RNA at several timepoints.
 We subsequently used qRT-PCR to determine the amount of RNA corresponding to the yqeY transcript at each timepoint.
 Using this approach, we have consistently found that the rpsU2 transcript has a longer half-life in cells lacking bS21-2 (~6 minutes compared to ~2.5 minutes; Fig 5).
 However, variability within these experiments precludes these results from being statistically significant, so we cannot conclusively say that the presence of bS21-2 destabilizes its own transcript.